20€ in Rome challenge! Day 2

 Altar of the Fatherland

-Getting in the inside of this monument It was a little bit awkward cause there were some rooms for expositions and that you need to pay the entrance fee.
+Getting on the inside of this monument It was a little bit awkward cause there were some rooms for expositions and that you need to pay the entrance fee.

 Basilique Santa Francesca Romana

-Time was a brisk after the visit on the roof top.
-We went straight on the restaurant flooded place near the Basilque Santa Romana.
+Time was brisk after the visit to the rooftop.
+We went straight to the restaurant flooded place near the Basilique Santa Romana.

 Going back and fort finally there was one who attracted us the most, a pizzeria again.